ratala321/ratalablog/content/post/what_is_the_ubisoft_gamelab/index.md

 during your meeting.

 As for the mentors, you should meet them at the same time.
-Each will bounce back on what the other said, and it would be more fruitful that way.
+Each will bounce back on what the other said, and it will be more fruitful that way.

 Scope management will hinder or bring your success.
 Be flexible, and pick your battle.
 Feedback is good based on the content **and** the timing of when it is given.

 Make a retrospective at the end of the project.
-You can do it on your own, but with your team would be great.
-It is very educational, as you will get to know blind spots
+You can do it on your own, but with your team it would be great.
+It is very educational, as you will get to know blind spots.

-If possible, choosing one or two easier class might help.
+If possible, choosing one or two easier classes might help.
 You still have to be a full-time student to participate.

 ## Conclusion